do-somethings-haha/multi-threaded_calculate_unsigned_TOM_from_unsigned_or_signed_Adjacency_Matrix_of_WGCNA/README.md

-# Optimize weighted gene co-expression network analysis: fast calculate unsigned Topological Overlap Matrix from unsigned or signed Adjacency Matrix
+# Optimizing weighted gene co-expression network analysis with a multi-threaded calculation of the Topological Overlap Matrix

 <h1>Introduction</h1>